FAQs for Employees About New York’s New Paid Leave Law

 Do You Have Additional Questions or Require Legal Assistance?

 Paid family leave is now a right under New York law.
 Your employer cannot withhold or deny leave based on citizenship or immigration status.
 Nor can your employer threaten to demote or replace you for taking leave.
-If you have any questions or concerns related to your rights under the new paid family leave law and need assistance from a qualified New York employment attorney, contact the Law Offices of Mahir S. Nisar at 646.760.6493 today.
+If you have any questions or concerns related to your rights under the new paid family leave law and need assistance from a qualified New York employment attorney, contact the Law Offices of Mahir S. Nisar today.